Why Communication Skills Fail When Emotions Run High

 Validating Emotions Before Communication

 Effective communication requires emotional regulation and clarity so individuals can convey messages thoughtfully to others.
 Secondly, reduced prefrontal brain activity causes people to struggle finding appropriate words during emotionally charged conversations.
-Moreover, intense emotions further cloud judgement making perspectives rigid and interpretations less balanced during conflict.
+Moreover, intense emotions further cloud judgment, making perspectives rigid and interpretations less balanced during conflict.
 Consequently, language becomes blaming reactive or unclear which increases misunderstanding and escalates disagreements between partners.
-Ultimately, recognising this process highlights why regulating emotions first supports clearer communication and reduces unnecessary relational escalation.
+Ultimately, recognizing this process highlights why regulating emotions first supports clearer communication and reduces unnecessary relational escalation.

 Regulation For Listening